stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

-One of the most important use cases of propositional equality is to replace or *rewrite* existing types, which Idris can't unify automatically.
+One of the most important use cases of propositional equality is to replace or *rewrite* existing types, which Idris can't unify automatically otherwise.
 For instance, the following is no problem:
 Idris know that `0 + n` equals `n`, because `plus` on natural numbers is implemented by pattern matching on the first argument.
 The two vector lengths therefore unify